JingxiZhang-77/AC215_888/README.md

 This file will appear automatically under `outputs/`.

-## RAG Implementation
+## (TODO) RAG Pipeline

+This project features a Retrieval-Augmented Generation (RAG) Data Pipeline designed to process the Press Ganey Handbook.
+The pipeline splits the document into semantic chunks, generates vector embeddings, and indexes them for real-time similarity search.
+The core data processing logic is implemented in the script: `src/datapipeline/experimental/guideline.py`.

-Our next step is to integrate RAG component into Prompt 1.
-This enhancement will allow the model to retrieve relevant mock hospital policies, clinical guidelines, and best-practice standards before generating its final classification.
+Our next step is to integrate this RAG component into the `prompt_utils.py`.
+This enhancement will allow the model to retrieve relevant mock hospital policies, clinical guidelines, and best-practice standards before generating its classification.

 ---